Graduation Registry — Free Gift List for High School & College Grads 🎓

 - Price range should include plenty of options under $50 for family friends

-🎓 University/college graduation
+🎓 College/university graduation registry

 - First apartment setup is the biggest priority